Paritosh7/Copy-Cat/README.md

 ### Overview

-An Android application which provides user with three basic functionalities to choose from whenever a text is copied.
+An Android application which provides the following functionalities to choose from whenever a text is copied anywhere on the device:

-***Fuctionalities:***
 - Web search of the given text.
 - Meaning of the text using dictionary.com.
 - Translation of the text to any language using Google Translate.